bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 We'll start off with a demo that maybe 5-7 years ago would have been very hard to accomplish using traditional computing tools.

-Hopefully everyone is familiar with Suma?
-Suma is an application we manage in DLI for doing space analytics.
+To give some context, Suma is an application we manage in DLI for doing space analytics.
 Generally the way this is done is that someone walks through the library with an IPad and observes with their own eyes what people are doing in our spaces.
-They manually capture the count by navigating the space and pressing a button for each person they see.
+They manually capture the number of people by navigating the space and pressing a button for each person they see.

 ---
 # SumaVision Demo 1